Whole Food Bellies

 • 6 cloves garlic peeled

-• 2 tbsp olive oil (or cooking oil of choice)
+• 2 tablespoon olive oil (or cooking oil of choice)

-• 1 tbsp fresh thyme leaves peeled from the stem (discard stem)
+• 1 tablespoon fresh thyme leaves peeled from the stem (discard stem)

 • 1.5 litres vegetable stock (about 6 cups)